MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 ---
-title: "Tutorial: Install the Finance and Operations Provisioning App (preview) | Microsoft Docs"
+title: "Tutorial: Install the Finance and Operations Provisioning App  | Microsoft Docs"
 description: Learn how to install the Finance and Operations Provisioning App onto an existing Power Platform environment.
 author: laneswenka
 ms.reviewer: sericks